rumyax/weather/README.md

 _____________
 # PLEASE NOTE

-The temperature values are provided for 12:00 UTC (GMT+0), not for the local time of the specified location.
-For example, if you request weather for Belgrade, the temperature corresponds to 12:00 UTC (usually 14:00 local Belgrade time during summer).
+The temperature values are provided for 14:00 local time of the specified location.